laminas/laminas-eventmanager/doc/book/tutorial.md

 interface for results must be consistent regardless of the number of listeners.

-The `EventManager` implementation by default returns a `Zend\EventManager\ResponseCollection` instance.
+The `EventManager` implementation by default returns a `Laminas\EventManager\ResponseCollection` instance.
 This class extends PHP's `SplStack`, allowing you to loop through responses in reverse order (since the last one executed is likely the one you're most interested in).
 It also implements the following methods: